UniKits-Dev/uniswap-v4-unikits-hooks/README.md

 # start anvil, with a larger code limit
 anvil --code-size-limit 30000

+# Replace lensHub address in the deploy scripts first

 # in a new terminal
 # deploy Lens Auth Hook
 forge script script/DeployLensAuthHook.s.sol \